fhgomes/fhgomes/entrevistas/interview-model.md

 - Have already worked with or studied CI/CD?
   - Knows Jenkins / GitLab / CircleCI / Others?

-- Have already worked with or studied java 8/9? java 10?
+- Have already worked with or studied java 9+?
+  - java 17 / java 19?
-- Have already worked with or studied spring/boot? - versão 5x do spring e 2x do boot ?
+- Have already worked with or studied spring/boot?
+  - Version 5x or 6x?
+Spring boot 2x or 3x

 - Have already worked with or studiedu NodeJS?

 - Have already worked with or studied best/good code practices?
-  - Are you able to define clean code and SOLID? se fala sobre clean code e solid
+  - Are you able to define clean code and SOLID?
   - What this means to you, could you give us some examples?
 - Have already worked with or studied quality gate
   - what do you think/have you ever used dev code guidelines?

 - Have already worked with or studied DDD
-- Have already worked with or studied microserviços, arquitetura
+- Have already worked with or studied micro services architecture?
-  - define in 5 words the micro services architecture
+  - define in 5 words the micro services architecture?

 - Have already worked with or studied containers?
   - Docker?